 9. Palm Springs

-Once considered a destination for sun-loving retirees, Palm Springs is the perfect cheap California family vacation — despite being far from the beach.
-Indian canyons, the Discovery Children’s Museum of the Desert and Knott’s Soak City water park are perfect for kids of all ages, while the Palm Springs Aerial Tramway delivers some of the best views anywhere – and in summer, accommodations are at their cheapest.
+Palm Springs is more affordable than you think.
+Once considered a destination for sun-loving retirees, Palm Springs is the perfect cheap California family vacation—despite being far from the beach.
+Indian canyons, the Discovery Children’s Museum of the Desert and Wet ‘n’ Wild Palm Springs water park are perfect for kids of all ages, while the Palm Springs Aerial Tramway delivers some of the best views anywhere—and in summer, accommodations are at their cheapest.

 Hotel Recommendation: Palm Canyon Resort & Spa

-Famous as the home of Apple, Cupertino is often busy (and expensive) during the week when tech geeks flock to the city — but it’s the ultimate cheap California family vacation spot on weekends, when hotel prices drop from over $500 to under $150 a night.
+Famous as the home of Apple, Cupertino is often busy (and expensive) during the week when tech geeks flock to the city—but it’s the ultimate cheap California family vacation spot on weekends, when hotel prices drop from more than $500 to under $150 a night, on average.
 While a visit to the Apple company store is a likely highlight, the rest of the once-sleepy town has plenty of inexpensive attractions, including the 1,000-acre Stevens Creek County Park (a great hiking and fishing destination), the Fujitsu Planetarium, and a bustling Main Street filled with shops and restaurants.
 The 18-acre McClellan Ranch is also a great place for kids to see up to 100 species of birds, meet animals at the site’s nature museum and get excited about (gasp) vegetables at the 60-acre community garden.